Should Covid breach reports be anonymous?

 It comes after more than 55,000 reports of Covid non-compliance have been reported in almost two years, but police can't say how many were accurate or resulted in action against an individual.

-The man, who wished to remain anonymous, told The New Zealand Herald he was aware of a person, with whom he had a connection, who had attended a summer festival despite not being vaccinated.
+The man, who wished to remain anonymous, told the Herald he was aware of a person, with whom he had a connection, who had attended a summer festival despite not being vaccinated.

 All large-scale festivals in New Zealand require a vaccination pass on entry.